chrisdxie/reminiscent_tracker/README.md

 ## Dependencies

 1. Python 2.7
-2. [TensorFlow](https://www.tensorflow.org/) (we tested on 1.3.0 and 1.10.0.
+2. [TensorFlow](https://www.tensorflow.org/) (this code has been tested on 1.3.0 and 1.10.0.
 This will depend on your versions of CUDA and cuDNN)
 3. [Keras](https://keras.io/) (we tested on 2.1.4 and 2.2.4)
 4. [cyvlfeat](https://github.com/menpo/cyvlfeat)
 5. [NumPy](http://www.numpy.org/) / [SciPy](https://www.scipy.org/)